Batch42/yourbase/docs/user-guide/operating.md

 Logs are recorded into Elasticsearch via Logstash and can be inspected using a Kibana dashboard only accessible by Jessica's team.

 Distributed traces are collected on all service environment and can be visualized in a Lightstep or Zipkin dashboard.
+Inspiration:

 ![LightStep](https://i.imgur.com/iR7N7Zu.png)